LiDlab/TransDSI/README.md

 ```

 ### DSI binding site inference
-To investigate the regions of the input DUB and/or candidate SUB sequence that contribute the most to the DeepDSI score
+To investigate the regions of the input DUB and/or candidate SUB sequence that contribute the most to the interaction

 use `run_PairExplainer.py` script with the following options: